e-Society Laboratory

 Address

-College of Information Science and Engineering, Ritsumeikan University,
+College of Information Science and Engineering, H726

 Email kvvictor [at] is.ritsumei.ac.jp